awsdocs/amazon-ec2-user-guide/doc_source/spot-data-feeds.md

 + Each data feed file has its own ACL \(separate from the ACL for the bucket\)\.
 The bucket owner has `FULL_CONTROL` permission to the data files\.
 The AWS data feed account has read and write permissions\.
 + If you delete your data feed subscription, Amazon EC2 doesn't remove the read and write permissions for the AWS data feed account on either the bucket or the data files\.
 You must remove these permissions yourself\.

-## Subscribing to Your Spot Instance Data Feed<a name="using-spot-instances-datafeed-all"></a>
+## Subscribing to your Spot Instance data feed<a name="using-spot-instances-datafeed-all"></a>

-To subscribe to your data feed, use the following [create\-spot\-datafeed\-subscription](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-spot-datafeed-subscription.html) command:
+To subscribe to your data feed, use the [create\-spot\-datafeed\-subscription](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-spot-datafeed-subscription.html) command\.

 ```
-aws ec2 create-spot-datafeed-subscription --bucket aws-s3-bucket1 [--prefix myprefix]
+aws ec2 create-spot-datafeed-subscription \
+    --bucket aws-s3-bucket1 \
+    [--prefix myprefix]
 ```

 The following is example output: